owenHochwald/cascadia-trends/README.md

 ---

 ## User Stories
-- As a user, I want to see a quick overview of housing prices across Vancouver so that I can understand general market trends.
+- As a user, I want to see a quick overview of housing prices across Seattle so that I can understand general market trends.

 - As a user, I want to filter housing data by city or neighborhood so that I can explore specific areas.